Medicare in Oklahoma

 Who Qualifies for Medicare in Oklahoma?

-If you are a U.S. citizen age 65 or older, you qualify for Medicare in OK.
+If you are a U.S. citizen or permanent resident age 65 or older, you qualify for Medicare in OK.
 It’s as simple as that.
 Of course, not everything about Medicare is that simple.

 If you have opted to receive Social Security benefits before you turn 65, you should be automatically enrolled in Original Medicare.
 If not, you have to apply.
 Your first chance to sign up is during your Initial Enrollment Period (IEP), a seven-month window that begins three months prior to the month you turn 65.